CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

 ### **Task 1: Define requirements**

+Building **resiliency** (recovering from failures) and **availability** (running in a healthy state without significant downtime) into your applications begins with gathering requirements.
+For example, how much downtime is acceptable?
+How much does potential downtime cost your business?
+What are your customer's availability requirements?
+How much do you invest in making your application highly available?
+What is the risk versus the cost?

+The following are few of the requirements you should consider to improve reliability requirements and meet business expectations in Azure.

+ #### 1. Availability targets

+  - A **Service Level Agreement (SLA)**, is an availability target that represents a commitment around performance and availability of the application.

+  - Understanding the SLA of individual components within the system is essential in order to define reliability targets.
+Knowing the SLA of dependencies will also provide a justification for additional spend when making the dependencies highly available and with proper support contracts.

+  - Monitoring and measuring application availability is vital to qualifying overall application health and progress towards defined targets.

+ #### 2. Recovery targets

+ - **Recovery targets** identify how long the workload can be unavailable and how much data is acceptable to lose during a disaster.

+ - Recovery targets are nonfunctional requirements of a system and should be dictated by business requirements.
+They should be defined in accordance to the required Recovery Time Objective (RTO) and Recovery Point Objective (RPO) targets for the workloads.

+ - **Recovery Time Objective (RTO)** is the maximum acceptable time an application is unavailable after a disaster, and **Recovery Point Objective (RPO)** is the maximum duration of data loss that is acceptable during a disaster.

+ #### 3. Meet application platform requirements

+  - Azure application platform services offer resiliency features to support application reliability, they will only be applicable at a certain SKU and configuration/deployment.

+   * **Multiple and paired regions**: The ability to respond to disaster scenarios for overall compute platform availability and application resiliency depends on the use of multiple regions or other deployment locations.

+   * **Availability Zones and sets**: An Availability Set (AS) is a logical construct to inform Azure that it should distribute contained virtual machine instances across multiple fault and update domains within an Azure region.
+Availability Zones (AZ) elevate the fault level for virtual machines to a physical datacenter by allowing replica instances to be deployed across multiple datacenters within an Azure region.

+ #### 4. Meet data platform requirements

+  - Data and storage services should be running in a highly available configuration/SKU.
+Azure data platform services offer resiliency features to support application reliability.

+   - Replicating data across zones or paired regions supports application availability objectives to limit the impact of failure scenarios.

+   - The ability to restore data from a backup is essential when recovering from data corruption situations as well as failure scenarios.
+To ensure sufficient redundancy and availability for zonal and regional failure scenarios, backups should be stored across zones and/or regions.

 ### **Task 2: Test with simulations and forced failovers**

 In this task, you will learn how to enable replication for virtual machines, run a test failover to validate your replication and disaster recovery strategy, without any data loss or downtime.